Instability of nondiscrete free subgroups in Lie groups: Preliminaries

-We introduce on $G$ the Zariski topology: the pullback of that on $End(\gg)$ under the adjoint representation.

-The set $U$ is Zariski open, since the sets $\La_i$ are Zariski closed by definition.
+The set $U$ is Zariski open in $G$, since the sets $\La_i$ are Zariski closed in $G$.
 (A priori, a Zariski open subset may be empty.)
 Each $g\in U$ satisfies statements 1) and 2) of Proposition \ref{p3.1}.
 Indeed, if a $g\in G$ does not satisfy statement 1), then $g\in\La_0\cup\La_1\subset G\setminus U$ by definition.
 If a $g\in G$ does not satisfy statement 2), then there exist eigenvalues $\nu_1,\nu_2$ of $Ad_g$ such that

 which implies that $\nu_1,\nu_2\neq1$.
 Hence,